 If you ask Sunny B. something it can’t answer, it’ll get you in touch with a real person.
 If you want to talk to a real person right away, you can call, text, or email an agent from Monday to Friday, 6 am to 8 pm PT, and on weekends from 6 am to 1 pm PT.

-Sunbasket vs. Blue Apron: Blue Apron offers cheaper prices, more gourmet-level meals, and a marketplace to rival Sunbasket’s.
-It also has an optional wine subscription service, so you can pair the perfect drink with each meal.
+• Sunbasket vs. Blue Apron: Blue Apron offers better prices, more gourmet-level meals, and more options for both meal kits and ready-made meals.
 Lastly, Blue Apron also has a few customization options that make the overall menu a lot more flexible.

 Sunbasket is a solid choice for convenient meal kits and prepared meals.
 However, it’s one of the more expensive options out there, and its diet-friendly plans may not be suitable for everyone, including those with severe allergies.